Center For Peace

 • Health of participants

-• The lodge leader checks with the participants prior to the lodge to be sure that each participant is in good health regarding heart health, blood pressure and lung function as well as general health condition.
-If the leader feels it is not appropriate for a person to participate inside the lodge, an opportunity is made available for that person to come to the door between rounds and receive a lodge blessing.
+• f the leader feels it is not appropriate for a person to participate inside the lodge, an opportunity is made available for that person to come to the door between rounds and receive a lodge blessing.

 • After each round (15 top 30 minutes) the lodge leader also checks in verbally with the participants to assure well-being of each person.